 2 – 2022 PWDCO – PWDCO Water Trial Registration Form 1 PAGE

 3 – 2022 PWDCO Volunteer Recruitment Form and PWDCC Confidentialty Form 2 PAGES

 4 – 2022 Lunch Order Forms PWDCO 2 PAGES

 all entries can be made on http://www.entryline.com

 This award replaces the Superdog competition, and highlights the versatility of the Portuguese Water Dog.
-Point are awarded to dogs participating in PWDCC Specialty events: CKC Scent Trial on Tuesday, Water Trial on Thursday, Obedience and Rally Obedience on Friday, Specialty Conformation on Sunday (including Altered classes).
+Point are awarded to dogs participating in PWDCC Specialty and related events: CKC Scent Trial on Tuesday, Water Trial on Thursday and PWDCOntario Trial on Friday, Obedience and Rally Obedience on Friday, Saturday and Sunday, Specialty Conformation on Sunday (including Altered classes).
 For details, see https://pwdcc.org/2022-national-specialty/versatility-awards/.